 Students may receive financial aid during the warning period.
 If the student does not meet Satisfactory Academic Progress by the end of the warning semester, he/she will be placed on Financial Aid Suspension unless an appeal is submitted and approved by the stated deadline.
 During the suspension period the student will be ineligible to receive any Federal or State.
 Institutional aid is given at the discretion of the college.
 If the student chooses to appeal suspension, and it is approved, then the student will be placed on Financial Aid Probation and receive an academic success plan.
 Students on probation will remain eligible to receive financial aid as long as they adhere to their academic success plan.
-If the student fails to adhere to their academic success plan, they will be placed on Financial Aid Suspension and will be ineligible to receive financial aid until the above SAP requirements are met.
+If the student fails to adhere to their academic success plan.
+If the student fails to receive financial aid until the above SAP requirements are met.
 (Note: Some Federal, State, and Institutional programs may have more stringent policies than listed above for Satisfactory Academic Progress.)
 Financial aid can be reinstated upon meeting the Satisfactory Academic Progress in any subsequent semester, regardless of whether or not the student filed an appeal.